thegreathir/http1/README.md

 Benchmarks have been measured in two separated experiments.

 ### Total requests per second
 For measuring server's maximum requests per second rate, A [Rust](https://www.rust-lang.org/)y tester program is implemented using [reqwest](https://github.com/seanmonstar/reqwest) library.
-The Rust language is chosen because existing of reqwest library and the blazing fast runtime performance.
+The Rust language was chosen due to the availability of reqwest library and the blazing fast runtime performance.

 #### Multi-threaded
 The Rust client is multi-threaded and the number of threads is configurable.